- Travel and Places»

 Millions of people every year set out on vacations to the western United States.
 Their destinations largely center around the magnificent National Parks such as The Grand Canyon, Zion NP, Yellowstone and Glacier NP.
 Check out the box to the right to see the number of visitors to the top ten most visited parks in 2012.

 The reason we flock to these places is obvious.
 They are beautiful beyond words.
-But one might get the impression that outside the National Parks, our country is lackluster even boring.
+But one might get the impression that outside of the National Parks, our country is lackluster even boring.
 To find true, natural beauty, is it absolutely necessary for there to be a gate blocking our access and someone waiting to take our money?
 I want to share in this article some of the most beautiful places in America, and there is no admission charge.
 If you would like to know more about Glacier National park, which is only a couple of hours from Missoula, Montana, follow this link to my article on Glacier National Park.

 Western Montana and the City of Missoula

 Western Montana is the direction in which I’d like to point you.
 For this vacation, you would be based in or near the city of Missoula, Montana.
-Missoula is a wonderful city, but the reason I want to point you there is because of it’s proximity to so many beautiful places and so many exciting things to do.
+Missoula is a wonderful city, but the reason I want to point you there is that of it’s proximity to so many beautiful places and so many exciting things to do.
 I’ll begin with the city of Missoula and move outward.

 Map of Montana and Location of Missoula